 - The server forwards these two parameters to the CAPTCHA provider that in turn confirms if it was correctly solved or not.

-As such, the server never knows who solved the captcha, just that it has in fact been solved.
+The server never knows who solved the CAPTCHA, just that it has in fact been solved.
 This is the core principle of all CAPTCHA systems.

 An attack scenario would look like this: